Stefan-Driessen/ProMoTe/ProMoTe.md

 ProMoTe is a data Product Modelling Template for describing data products in a data mesh environment in a technology-independent manner.
 It was originally designed by researchers collaborating with large European companies that were looking to transition from a centralised, monolithic data landscape towards a more decentralised data-mesh (like) data landscape.
 ProMoTe is grounded in academic literature and industrial practice.
 It extends well-established ontologies (primarily [DCAT](https://www.w3.org/TR/vocab-dcat-2/)) in a way that is intended to help create data products that achieve the DAUTNIVS+ non-functional requirements (Discoverability, Addressability, Understandability, Truthful & Trustworthy, Natively Accessible, Interoperable, Valuable and Secure + Feedback-Driven).
 The first eight of these are described extensively in the original data mesh [book](https://www.oreilly.com/library/view/data-mesh/9781492092384/), published by Dehghani in 2020, whereas being Feedback-Driven originates from a desire to develop data products in an agile manner, akin to how DevOps has become standard practice for software development.

 ## ProMoTe from a bird's-eye view
 The figure below shows an overview in UML of the classes described in ProMoTe and the relations that can be used to describe them; the classes and relations are also described in detail below.
+Additionally, whenever relevant, we describe how the different classes and properties contribute to achieving DAUTNIVS+ in the "Motivation" field.
 At a high level ProMoTe extends the [dcat:Resource](https://www.w3.org/TR/vocab-dcat-2/#Class:Resource) class with a subclass: [pmt:Resource](#class-resource). pmt:Resources come in three varieties: the [pmt:Dataset](#class-dataset), which is a subclass of [dct:Dataset](https://www.w3.org/TR/vocab-dcat-2/#Class:Dataset); the [pmt:Dataproduct](#class-data-product), which is the architectural quantum of a data mesh and the main focus of ProMoTe; and the [pmt:UseCase](#class-use-case), that describes how the data is consumed.
+Data Products make available one or more data sets.
+Each data set has one or more physical representations (distributions), which are exposed throught output ports.

 Each resource is managed within a [pmt:Domain](#class-domain) that maintains semantic domain knowledge in [pmt:InstitutionalKnowledge](#class-institutional-knowledge).
 Data products ingest data through one or more [pmt:InputPort](#class-input-port)s and are governed through policies that are managed through [pmt:ControlPort](#class-control-port)s.
 Finally, data products make available one or more [dct:Distribution](#class-distribution)s of [pmt:Dataset](#class-dataset)s through an associated [pmt:OutputPort](#class-output-port).
 For each output port, an associated [pmt:DataContract](#class-data-contract) establishes the conditions that apply when consuming the underlying data.